 Umgebung ; is to perceive a the world as it is in reality, which is generally interpreted to be as science describes the world to be: At 12OO hours I am looking at a lawn which is 242 square meters large and has 571 flowering daisies plants.

-Technical drawings present an umgebungan view of the world, but like the ecologist with his daisies, they filter the umgebung to present a selective version of the truth.
+Technical drawings present an umgebungan view of the world, but like the ecologist with his daisies, they filter out noise in the umgebung to present a selective version of the truth.

 The information remains accurate about the data found the umgebung, but showing only the information that we wanted to know, making information we want to see clearer to see.
 The result is a drawing that has filtered the truth to expose more clearly a chosen aspect of the umgebung

-A diagram presents a chosen aspect of the umgebung in a stylised way.
+A diagram presents a chosen aspect of things in the world in a stylised way.
 A good example is the extreme stylisation of selected information on the London Underground maps.

 In this series of images we can see how the map was refined in stages, with unwanted information (noise) being dropped as the map evolved.